 Our FastPass+ time window opened and the four of us entered The Twilight Zone.
 We got front row seats and I held onto the handle for dear life as we began our journey through the Hollywood hotel, towards the windows where they eventually drop you down.

 And then we dropped 131 feet and the screaming began!
 We had bought a GoPro before this trip and it was honestly worth the cost just for this ride alone.
 Getting to rewatch my face and reactions during the ride is absolutely priceless.
+Bringing a GoPro to record yourself is probably one of our best Hollywood Studios tips!

 While I didn’t love the ride, I will admit the thrill was a bit fun! 😉